Call for applications

 Communities that receive an operational subsidy from the Ministry of Education and Culture or the Arts Promotion Centre Finland are not eligible to receive a festival subsidy; instead, they should apply for support for organising a festival as part of their operational subsidy.
 State-subsidised agencies are an exception to this.

 These subsidies may be awarded if considered necessary taking into consideration the applicant’s other state support, as well as the quality and scope of the applicant’s operations.
-State subsidies may cover only a portion of the total funding of a project or operations and not all expenses.
+State subsidies may cover only a portion of the total funding of operations and not all expenses.

 Previously awarded grants are listed Arts Promotion Centre Finland website.